DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Yeah, let's see... ehm."

 "For you it should be all for today.
-I'll attend to Jeanne-sama, so you can go ahead to rest up."
+I'll attend to Jeanne-sama, so you can go ahead and rest up."

-As Farin was going after Jeanne, she whispered to him when passing by him.
+As Farin was going after Jeanne, she whispered to him when passing by.

 "This place has a trustworthy commander.
 He is different from the Dante."

-"Could it be you know him?"
+"Could it be that you know him?"

 "For about a year.
 I just served here during my soldier's training."